ddiliberto/lootscout-app/README.md

 # LootScout

-LootScout is a web app that searches across secondhand marketplaces like eBay, Mercari, Etsy, Poshmark, and Facebook Marketplace to surface deals on retro and collectible video games.
+LootScout is a web app that searches across secondhand marketplaces and retro game stores like LukieGames, VGNY, JJGames, and DKOldies to surface deals on retro and collectible video games.

 ## Features

-- Search across multiple marketplaces for retro games
+- Search across multiple retro game stores
 - Filter by platform, genre, price, and source
 - Sort results by price or recency
 - Save favorite listings
 - Track search history
+- Real-time scraping of multiple retro game websites

 ## Tech Stack